Literary-Insights/blog/src/content/blog/Mathletics - Wayne L. Winston.txt-1.md

 - Introduced the concepts of sabermetrics and analytics being applied to baseball player evaluation and team strategy.
 Main focus is the Oakland A's and GM Billy Beane.

-- Discussed stats like on-base percentage and slugging percentage as better evaluators of offensive performance than traditional stats like batting average.
+- Discussed stats like on-base percentage and slug: ging percentage as better evaluators of offensive performance than traditional stats like batting average.

 - Showed how the A's used analytics to identify undervalued players based on their skills rather than subjective assessments.
 This allowed them to compete with big-budget teams.